ytower-bot/get_next_line/README.md

 	- #### Static variables
 		A static variable is a variable that keeps its value between multiple function calls.
 It is initialized once (and is 0 by default) and persists until the end of the program's execution
 	- #### File manipulation
 		For this project, we're going to need to understand the basics of file manipulation.
 We will have to know how to open and close a file, as well as reading its content.
-In order to do that, we will use the following [[syscalls]]:
+In order to do that, we will use the following syscalls:

 			open(), close() and read()